harrwinraoapps/emagazine/content/post/group_three/Shiva Sketch/index.md

 +++
-author = "Vedanjali Sreeramanan" title = "Why fear when I am here?" date = "2021-03-31" description = "My offering in the form of a drawing to Lord Shiva in conjunction with Mahashivarathri Celebrations." slug = "shiva"
+author = "Vedanjali Sreeramanan" title = "A sketch of Lord Shiva" date = "2021-03-31" description = "My offering in the form of a drawing to Lord Shiva in conjunction with Mahashivarathri Celebrations." slug = "shiva"